-Three of the top schools in the U.S. for criminal justice, law enforcement and corrections include Drury University, the John Jay College of Criminal Justice and the University of Louisville.
-All three schools offer undergraduate and/or graduate programs in an area related to criminal justice and were ranked among top schools by U.S. News & World Report.
+If you are looking for a degree in criminal justice, the top programs with bachelor's and master's degrees are listed below.
+Online degrees are also available at many of the schools.
+Four of the top schools in the U.S. for criminal justice, law enforcement, and corrections include Drury University, the John Jay College of Criminal Justice, the University of Louisville, and Alfred University.
+All four schools offer undergraduate and/or graduate programs in an area related to criminal justice and were ranked among top schools by U.S. News & World Report.

-Drury University is a private institution that ranked 8th on U.S. News & World Report's list of best regional universities in the Midwest for 2015.
-The university offers a Master of Science in Criminal Justice program, through which students acquire an understanding of criminology, psychology and sociology.
+Drury University is a private institution that tied for 11th in U.S. News & World Report's list of best regional universities in the Midwest for 2017.
+The university offers a Master of Science in Criminal Justice program, through which students acquire an understanding of criminology, psychology, and sociology.
 Course topics include juvenile justice and white collar crime; students also explore the relationship between police and society.
 A master's program in criminology is also available.

-In 2015, the John Jay College of Criminal Justice, part of the City University of New York (CUNY), ranked 65th on U.S. News & World Report's list of northern regional universities.
+For 2017, the John Jay College of Criminal Justice, part of the City University of New York (CUNY), ranked 34th on U.S. News & World Report's list of top public schools.
 Undergraduate programs include topics in correctional studies and international criminal justice.
-In particular, students have the opportunity to examine justice systems and their rules, regulations and correctional operations.
+In particular, students have the opportunity to examine justice systems and their rules, regulations, and correctional operations.
 John Jay also offers degree programs in legal and police studies.

 |School Highlight: This program can be completed entirely online.|